wheelebin/MuseGan-backend-service/README.md

 5. Run python main.py

 # TODO
-- Make sure all outputed files are uniquely named
+- Make sure all outputed files are uniquely named´
+- Make sure these functions work
+    - Gluing and trimming midi for a certain predetermined time in seconds, implemented the ability to use templates in the file name, so only generated midis can be glued in one of 4 ways
+    - Replacing notes with chords, you can set in which track or tracks to change and select a major or minor triad
+    - Changing instruments by tracks

+    - Convert midi to wav using various sound fonts in sf2 format.
+[DONE]